 Internet & Phone

-Wireless Internet service is available in all apartment buildings except for Atkinson Apartment, which is currently in the progress of network upgrade, and WIFI is expected to be available by November 2018.
-Residents can subscribe to phone service through InRes Services for additional fees.
+Wireless Internet service is available in all apartment buildings.
+Residents can also subscribe to phone service through InRes Services for additional fees.

 To request or cancel services, contact InRes Services: